joeclark-phd/data-engineers-manual/manuscript/chapter04.md

 textbook.[^except]

 [^except]: I *did* read about it in Eric Redmond and Jim R. Wilson's book
-    *Seven Databases in Seven Weeks*, an excellent field guide to the databases.
+    *Seven Databases in Seven Weeks*, an excellent field guide to wild databases.

 This concept of joining temporary or external tables to your existing data